How is Vein Disease of the Legs Classified?

-- Aches or a feeling of heaviness in the legs
+- Aching or a feeling of heaviness in the legs

 - Throbbing, itchiness or burning sensation around the affected veins

-- Painful sensations after standing or sitting an extended period of time
+- Painful sensations after standing or sitting for an extended period of time

-- Presentation of ulcers in the skin on the ankle and leg.
-(Take special note of skin ulcers as they are indicative of other more severe vascular condition.
+- Ulcers (wounds) on the ankle and leg.
+(Take special note of skin ulcers as they are indicative of other more severe vascular conditions.
 You should seek immediate medical attention if ulcers develop.)